SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "How did Sweetie Belle's birthday party go?
 It was yesterday, right?"
 Fluttershy asks.

 "It went great!
-She loved it and everypony had a great time!"
+She loved it, and everypony had a great time!"

 Fluttershy smiles.
 "That's good to hear."

-"So how have you been lately?"
+"So, how have you been lately?"

 "I've been good.
 I've been a little busy with a new animal I'm taking care of.
 It's hard, but it's rewarding work.
 How have you been?"